Working for myself allows me to work on projects where I feel most passionate, examples include:

 Pathways PhD and ECR conference; The University of Manchester

-I presented at the REDs national conference with Anna Seabourne from the University of Huddersfield under the title ‘Careers in Limbo; Using Social Theories of Learning to Support Doctoral graduates in Transition.’
+Contributions include a presentation with Anna Seabourne from the University of Huddersfield under the title ‘Careers in Limbo; Using Social Theories of Learning to Support Doctoral graduates in Transition.’ (see slide above) and the poster presentation ‘What can I do with a Doctorate?
+Supporting the transition of doctoral graduates into an evolving employment market.’

 Manchester Summer School; The University of Manchester